-In 2021, JFrog provided a steady stream of insightful articles about software release trends, DevOps best practices, JFrog innovations and more.
+In 2021, JFrog provided a steady stream of insightful articles about Software Distribution trends, DevOps best practices, JFrog innovations and more.
 Here we’ve selected what we consider the best posts of last year, in case you missed them or want to re-read them.

 Let the reading begin!